stefee/promise-settled-aggregate/README.md

 }
 ```

-You may copy [the source code](https://github.com/stefee/promise-settled-aggregate/blob/main/promiseSettledAggregate.ts) directly into your project as this library is published under the Unlicense license.
+You may copy [the source code](https://github.com/stefee/promise-settled-aggregate/blob/main/promiseSettledAggregate.ts) (see [dist](./dist) for JS) directly into your project as this library is published under the Unlicense license.

 You can also install from npm registry (`npm install promise-settled-aggregate`).